alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 and only display the notification text, that is, the artist and title.
-But a Consumer that is aware of this Producer, could also get the album art URL and display that along with the notification text to provide a richer custom notificaiton.
+But a Consumer that is aware of this Producer, could also get the album art URL and display that along with the notification text to provide a richer custom notification.

 ## How It Works